finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutCaseStatementDesignSqlToDesign**
 > CaseStatementDesign PutCaseStatementDesignSqlToDesign (string? body = null)

-[EXPERIMENTAL] PutCaseStatementDesignSqlToDesign: Convert SQL to a case statement design object
+PutCaseStatementDesignSqlToDesign: Convert SQL to a case statement design object

 Converts a SQL query to a CaseStatementDesign object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.